International Virtual Course

 Tackling climate change requires international cooperation at eye level and innovative solution strategies.
 You will learn about the impacts and challenges of climate change with a focus on agro-food systems in different geographical settings and develop possible solutions in international teams.
 With this course you literally bring the world into your living room!
 In addition to preparing from a local perspective, you will closely work with our partners from the Universidade Federal da Grande Dourados in Brazil, the University of Agricultural Sciences Bangalore in India and the University of Nairobi in Kenya to develop innovative ideas.
 The virtual classroom and teamwork are interspersed with national field trips.

-The International Virtual Course starts with an online kick-off, where you will get to know your colleagues from Kenya, India and Brazil (ca. 2h in May)
+The International Virtual Course starts with an online kick-off, where you will get to know your colleagues from Kenya, India and Brazil (ca. 2h in May).
+The intensive phase of the course takes place from 1st - 19th of July 2024.

 Then, the International Virtual Course is split into four phases:

 - The third phase consists of an international virtual teamwork in small Climate Action Groups (one member from each country).
 This group work starts with the first phase of the course and intensified through regular coachings in the second phase.
-The last week (17.-21.7.2023) is used to finalize the project and present it at the end of the week.
+The last week (1 week in July) is used to finalize the project and present it at the end of the week.

 - In the fourth phase you give us feedback and reflect on your learnings – and that’s it!